Keep the lines of communication open but organized.

 Consider the kitty system.
 A few years ago, I was in charge of buying groceries for a weekend getaway for a group of five friends.
 However, after the trip ended, it became a hassle to collect money from each them.
 The kitty system would have come in handy in this scenario.
 By having a kitty, each person in the group contributes an equal amount of money ahead of time to a fund.
 Then, after a purchase is made, any leftover money gets divvied up equally among the group.

 Use an app to split the bill.
 An even easier way to split costs is to use Chime.
 Chime helps you do the math and sends a text message to your friends with a link to pay you back.
-If your friends are Chime members, they can use Pay Friends to instantly move funds.
+If your friends are Chime members, they can use Pay Anyone to instantly move funds.
 If your travel mates are not yet Chime members, they can always use Venmo to transfer money.
 Either way, these money transfer apps can help you simplify your finances so you don’t have to worry about dealing with cash or splitting checks.

 Be fair in other ways.
 Apart from sharing costs, a Lifehacker article takes things a step further by asking the following questions: “If you’re splitting the AirBnb down the middle, who will get the bigger room?
 If one person has to do all the driving during your road trip, should the other one pay for a little more gas?”
 Make sure you take all factors into consideration so everyone feels the trip details are fair.